LogtalkDotOrg/logtalk3/scripts/embedding/swipl/NOTES.md

 The following scripts are provided:

 - `swipl_logtalk_qlf.sh`
-	creates a QLF file with the Logtalk compiler and runtime
+	creates a `logtalk.qlf` file with the Logtalk compiler and runtime